 Marx on Don Quixote

 Don Quixote was one of Karl Marx’s favorite books.
-Marx believed that the important lesson that Quixote had to learn was that not every social order is equally compatible with knight errantry—it is certainly incompatible with the bourgeoise world order in which, Marx saw, the last vestiges of chivalry being ridiculed and shunned.
+Marx believed that the important lesson that Quixote had to learn was that not every social order is compatible with knight errantry.
+Knight errantry is certainly incompatible with the bourgeois order in which Marx saw the last vestiges of chivalry being ridiculed and shunned.
 In Capital, Marx writes: “This much, however, is clear, that the Middle Ages could not live on Catholicism, nor the ancient world on politics.
-On the contrary, it is the mode in which they gained a livelihood that explains why here politics, and there Catholicism, played the chief part.
+On the contrary, it is the mode in which they gained a livelihood that explains why here politics, and their Catholicism, played the chief part.
 For the rest, it requires but a slight acquaintance with the history of the Roman republic, for example, to be aware that its secret history is the history of its landed property.
 On the other hand, Don Quixote long ago paid the penalty for wrongly imagining that knight errantry was compatible with all economic forms of society.”

 How Practical Was Aristotle’s Politics?

-Aristotle defines politics as a practical science, but was he aware of the practical political realities of his time?
-He was living in Athens, in a time of tumult, but he does not talk about the threat to Athens from Macedon.
-In his work on political theory, Politics, Aristotle mentions Macedon twice, both times in a non-political context.
+Aristotle defines politics as a practical science.
+But was he aware of the practical political realities of his time?
+He was living in Athens, in a time of tumult.
+Yet he does not talk about the threat to Athens from Macedon.
+In his work on political theory Politics, Aristotle mentions Macedon twice, both times in a non-political context.
 Where did his loyalties lie: Athens or Macedon?
 He had lived and worked in Plato’s Athenian Academy for more than twenty years, but left Athens in 343 BC to become a tutor to the prince of Macedon, Alexander.
 Four years later, in 339 BC, Athens was conquered by King Philip II of Macedon.
 How did Aristotle feel about the conquest of Athens?
 Did he support the Macedonian takeover of Athens or did he oppose it?
-Plato, who is often seen as an idealist, in contrast to Aristotle’s earthiness, displays a better awareness of the political realities in some of his dialogues than Aristotle does in his own works.
+Plato is often seen as an idealist, but he displays a better awareness of the political realities in some of his dialogues than Aristotle, who is often seen as a realist, does in his own works.

 Friday, August 21, 2020